Looking for Rapportive alternatives? You are not the only one.

 Coming back to the Gmail version, you have to first install the plugin in either Chrome or Safari.
 After that head to your inbox and click on compose.
 When you enter an email address, you will see the contact information of that person in the footer.

 Unlike the other tools in this list, RocketBolt works in a slightly different way.
 That’s because it displays results in the footer instead of the sidebar.
-But the end results similar to what you would get with Rapportive.
+But the end results are similar to what you would get with Rapportive for Gmail.

 Update: as of August 2018, the Strike app appears to be retired.
 If you’re looking for a similar tool or if you’re using an old Strike app, we recommend checking the other examples in this article.